1992 Gimli DHC-4 Caribou crash: Crew activity and control check

 During the flight, the aircraft entered a gradually increasing nose-high attitude, which led to a steep dive.
 If Quirk or Niforos had been actively holding the throttle levers, they would likely have adjusted power to compensate for the extreme pitch changes.
 However, flight instrument data showed that both engines maintained a steady fuel flow of 740 pound per hour (pph), corresponding precisely to normal takeoff power.
 Since the engines were capable of operating at different power levels, this finding indicates that no throttle adjustments were made after takeoff, suggesting that neither pilot had their hand on the throttles during the flight.

 The aircraft manual provides details on each flight control component, assuming they are correctly installed.
 Take-off checklist calls are done after engine run up, at which point a verification of flight control functionality would be confirmed prior to takeoff.
 However, the TSB reported that no such check was documented in available footage or witness accounts, which left uncertainty about whether it was conducted before the flight.
 If the flight controls had been locked or restricted due to a mechanical failure or system jamming, a proper control check would have identified the issue.
 Lacking these checks, the crew would not have been aware of any control limitations prior to takeoff.

 Conclusions

 TSB concluded their investigation with a summary of the crash outlining the issues with the gust lock system not being fully disengaged prior to flight, along with one or more of the gust lock pins re-engaging after lift-off.
 The cause for this remains inconclusive.
 They state that preflight control checks were not likely to have been completed prior to take-off and that once airborne, disengaging the gust lock mechanism became impossible, leading to complete loss of control.

 Upon completion of the investigation, the TSB forwarded an Aviation Safety Advisory to Transport Canada regarding mandating pre-flight checklists and procedures ensuring aircraft gust lock disengagement.
 The aircraft's civil registration N400NC was cancelled on 7 July 1994, almost two years later.

+PEN Turbo, a company setup after the crash to improve the Caribou, was named in recognition of Perry E. Niforos, using his initials.
+The company is still operational as of 2021.